Azure/AzureStack-Tools/TemplateValidator/README.md

 ```
 #Reporting Usage
 Passed - Validation passed.
 The template has all the Capabilities to deploy on the validated Cloud
+NotSupported - The template Capabilities is currently not supported on the validated cloud
+Exception - Exception in processing and validating the template
 Recommend - The template has all the Capabilities to deploy on the validated Cloud but has recommendations for best practices
 Warning - Changes are required either in Template or the validated cloud to deploy succesfully

-NotSupported - The template Capabilities is currently not supported on the validated cloud
-Exception - Exception in processing and validating the template
+# TroubleShooting
+For "NotSupported" - Refer the region specific capability JSON for the supported capabilities.
+For Warnings(in Console Output) such as "No StorageSkus found in region specific Capabilities json file.", Please run Get-AzureRMCloudCapabilities with -IncludeComputeCapabilities and -IncludeStorageCapabilities